-- Interventions to close any gaps in their learning. - Support in class.
+- Interventions to close any gaps in their learning. - Identification on the class provision plan. - Support in class.
 We aim to keep children in the classrooms as much as possible and support them within the whole class.
 In class support may include specifically targeted support from the teacher or teaching assistant in a specific area of their learning. - Additional meetings with parents to discuss concerns.